ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

             - it doesn't support secure transfer for custom domain names
         - you then use your encryption key for transfers from/to the app that uses that storage account
 - Azure DBs
-    - under transparent data encryption
+    - transparent data encryption page
-        - automatically encrypted at rest
+        - data is automatically encrypted at rest
-        - you can't turn it off
+        - you can't turn server encryption off
         - like with storage accounts you can choose to use your own key
     - you can encrypt at server and DB levels
-        - you can turn off encryption for DBs
+        - you can turn off encryption for individual DBs
     - the master DB can't be encrypted because that's the DB that stores the keys
-- Azure key vaults
+- Azure key vaults page
     - you can restrict access to a key vault to only specific virtual networks
     - used to store
         - keys: encryption keys